Akm0d/pluggable-namespace/src/hub/README.rst

     hub --cli=my_app my_sub.init.cli

-If you don't specify a --cli, unknown args will be forwarded as parameters to the reference you give:
+If you don't specify a --cli, unknown args will be forwarded as parameters to the namespace path you give.
+Try this one!

 .. code-block:: bash

-    hub pns.test.func arg1 arg2 --kwarg1=asdf --kwarg2 asdf
+    hub pop.test.func arg1 arg2 --kwarg1=asdf --kwarg2 asdf

 You can access anything that is on the hub, this is very useful for debugging.